freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/state-name-puzzle.md

 **State name** puzzle is a <em>wordplay</em>.

-In which you take states names, rearrange them into different states names from the original ones.
+In which you take two states names, rearrange them into different two states names from the original ones.

 # --instructions--